BizhuWu/MG-MotionLLM/README.md

 For pretrained **MG-MotionLLM** models, you have two ways to download:
-1. manually download from huggingface:
+1. manually download from HuggingFace:

 | Model | Link |
 |---------|---------|